MarieBaude/Social_Media/documentation/diary.md

   - adding two button in profile : Created and saved
   - adding in profile, list of the pin add and list of the pin saved
   - adding condition, if no pin posted, message showing
+  - changing list of the categories from data